 (including generalized anxiety disorder, panic attacks, PTSD, OCD, agoraphobia, nervous illness, nerves, overwhelming stress, traumatic stress, and other anxiety disorders)

 Panic attacks are a part of our body's fight, flight, or freeze response.
-They reach their peak within a matter of minutes at which time they can be very uncomfortable and includes some (or many) of the following Anxiety Symptoms:
+They reach their peak within a matter of minutes at which time they can be very uncomfortable and includes some (or many) of the following Anxiety Sensations:

 - Chest pain or discomfort